What | How | Who | Jobs | Partners | Contact | More

 (1) This document gives advice, it is not legally binding.

-(2) When you find something in this document that seems wrong, offending or misleading, please share your observation with others and suggest a fix.
+(2) When you find something in this document that seems wrong or dubious, please share your observation with others and suggest a fix.
 You can click on the Source code link in the footer of this document and start editing.

-(3) This document uses pronouns like « he » or « his » as gender-transparent.
-The sexual identity or orientation of a person does not matter for our work and rules unless explicitly specified.
+(3) This document uses gender-transparent grammar.
+The sexual identity or orientation of a person does not matter for our work unless explicitly specified.

 About our team